daler/pybedtools/docs/source/main.rst

    on your path.
 That is, you should be able to call `intersectBed` from any directory

-#. samtools_.
-This is needed for BAM support.
-Like BEDTools, the version is
+#. samtools_ [`download page`_].
+Optional.
+This is needed for BAM support; if you don't need
-   not important.
+   SAM/BAM support, then you don't need this.
+Like BEDTools, the version is not important.
 You will get a warning if you try to run :mod:`pybedtools` functions that require `samtools`.
 The `samtools` programs must be available on the path, so you should be able to call `samtools view` from any directory.

+#.
+Tabix_ [`download page`_].
+Optional.
+This is needed for when you would like
+   to have fast, random access to BED/GFF/GTF/VCF files by providing a chrom:start-stop coordinate.
+Similar to the above, you should be able to call `tabix` from any directory.

 #.
 Python_ 2.5 or greater (Python 3 support is coming soon)